MohsenDehghankar/MohsenDehghankar.github.io/index.md

 ## About Me

 I am a second-year PhD student in Computer Science at the University of Illinois at Chicago, advised by [Dr. Abol Asudeh](https://asudeh.github.io/).
-I completed my B.Sc. in Computer Engineering at Sharif University of Technology.
+I completed my B.Sc. in Computer Engineering with a minor in Mathematics at Sharif University of Technology.

 My research is mainly focused on **Algorithm Design** and **Data Science**.